MichiganMortgageLoan

 What does MIP mean?

-An upfront 1.75% premium financed into the loan, plus an annual premium of roughly 0.55% split into monthly payments.
+FHA charges an upfront premium of 1.75% (usually financed into the balance) plus that ongoing annual premium of roughly 0.55%, split monthly.

 Put it to use Open the related tool →